montimont/Projects/credit_risk_scorecard_monitoring/readme.md

-# Credit Risk Monitoring System – Portfolio Project
+# Credit Risk Monitoring System

 This project demonstrates a **credit risk monitoring framework** built in Python, focused on tracking the stability and performance of a simplified internal credit score over time.